Tickets are sold out, and only returned tickets are available. – congratulations to all of those that are joining us!

 It is essential that those with disabilities or any concern about their ability to take part in this event should seek their doctor’s advice before taking part and declare anything which the lifeguards would need to be aware of on their swimmer disclaimer form.

 All tickets are sold on a strict “no refunds” basis, this is clearly outlined at all stages of the registration process.
-If you are no longer able to take part, your only option is to transfer to a friend, the deadline for this is 15 May as stated in the T&Cs in place at the time of registration.
+If you are no longer able to take part, your only option is to transfer to a friend, during a transfer window that will run from the day tickets sell out until 15 May.
+If tickets do not sell out, no transfers will be offered.

 Please see event FAQs for details of how to arrange a transfer of your ticket to a friend – deadline 15 May.